 Whenever any server fails in the system, then all the keys previously mapped to the failed server will redirect to the next server, which is located after the failed server in the clockwise direction.
 Hence in this manner, the service remains active and provides fault-tolerant service.
 This is depicted in the figure below.
 When server 4 breakdowns, then all the keys mapped to 4 are reallocated to 1, preventing the system from breaking down.

 There is a shortcoming of this approach.
 All the keys may get mapped to the same server, and hence one server will get all the workload, and all the other servers will remain idle.
 This situation is very inefficient and is very prone to failure.
 To deal with this, a new concept has been introduced.
 All the servers are replicated and arranged at different positions in the ring.
 In this manner, with an increased number of servers, the distribution becomes much more uniform and helps in the service’s scaling.
 This is depicted in the figure below.
 All the servers are replicated and allocated to different locations, and hence this makes the distribution of keys uniform in the hash ring.

 Consistent Hashing is one of the most crucial concepts in designing distributed systems as it tackles the scalability challenges with dynamic nodes assignment and provides fault tolerance.
 It is also very useful in system design interviews.
 This concept allows the distribution of requests or data in the servers and their mapping to servers efficiently.
 It helps in achieving Horizontal Scaling and increases the throughput and improves the latency of the application.

 Thanks to Suyash for his contribution in creating the first version of this content.
-If you have any ideas/queries/doubts/feedback, please write us at email@example.com.
+If you have any queries/doubts/feedback, please write us at email@example.com.
 Enjoy learning, Enjoy system design, Enjoy algorithms!